drupov/drupal8-decoupled/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Functionalities
-You can view a list of articles, view single articles or create a new article through the React-frontend.
+You can view a list of articles, view single articles or create a new article through the frontend.
 Articles created via the Drupal backend will also be shown in the frontend app.

-Note, there is not authentication in the app (yet), so anonymous user in Drupal are assigned the permission "Execute arbitrary GraphQL requests".